helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>As for leadership, I am the kind who leads reluctantly and more by example than anything else.</h3 quote>
+<h3 quote align='center'>Where ambition can cover its enterprises, even to the person himself, under the appearance of principle, it is the most incurable and inflexible of passions.</h3 quote>

 ---